Slider Image

 Alt Text

-The Japanese tattoo predates the invention of the tattoo machine, which was invented by Samuel O’Reilly in 1891.
-The method of application for early Japanese tattoos was “hand carving”, or Tebori.
-This tradition of hand carving Japanese tattoos continues to this very day, although it is an endangered art.
+The Japanese tattoo predates the invention of the American tattoo machine, which was invented by Samuel O’Reilly in 1891.
+The method of application for early Japanese tattoos was tebori, “hand carving”.
+This method of craftsmanship imbues the work with a certain character.
+The tool can be seen in the work- which is a special point of pride for the craftsman, and a keen point of interest for the wearer of the tattoo.

-The tattoo is not just a picture on the skin but a complete experience, from the personal connection to the sharing of a journey, mutual admiration, and finally, to a great tattoo!
-I believe that my choice to work in an appointment-only private studio facilitates this high level of service and grand experience to the fullest.
+The tattoo is not just a picture on the skin but a complete experience, from the personal connection to the sharing of a journey, to mutual admiration, and finally, to a great tattoo!
+I believe that my choice to work in an appointment-only private studio facilitates this high level of service and experience to the fullest.
+Now, My American brothers and sisters- let’s tattoo!